Leaseweb/LswSecureControllerBundle/README.md

 LswSecureControllerBundle
 ==================

 Provide '@Secure' annotation to secure actions in controllers by specifying required roles.

+NB: This bundle was created because the [JMSSecurityExtraBundle](https://github.com/schmittjoh/JMSSecurityExtraBundle) is no longer provided in Symfony 2.3 (due to a license incompatibility) and this was the only feature we needed.

 ## Requirements